4-H Tailgating Contest

 The fire and food safety judges will ask students’ questions about their recipe and safety knowledge after all contestants have been observed.
 The contestants should expect questions relative to their table display, proper use of a meat thermometer and the tailgate curriculum series addressing fire-building, meat selection, cooking safety, cooking equipment, and smoking and slow cooking meat.
 Additionally, a twenty minute “How & What to Do” video is posted to Tailgate Contest Videos

 A team of three judges will evaluate the seafood and beef products, and pork and poultry products, respectively, with three scores per product.
-A captain for both teams of judges will be responsible for assessing proper cooking temperature/degree of doneness.
+An individual will be responsible for assessing proper cooking temperature/degree of doneness.
 Each judge will consume up to 10 different entries of each respective protein.
-Products will be turned into judges in stages.
-Target turn-in times will be Seafood- 1 hour and 10 min; Pork 1 hour and 35 min; Beef 2 hours; and Poultry 2 hours and 25 minutes after grills being started, respectively.
-Products turned in 10 or more minutes earlier than target times will be deducted 10 points.
-All red meat and seafood products must be cooked to at least 145°F, ground products to at least 160°F and poultry products must reach 165°F. Judges will be instructed to independently score all components of the products turned in for palatability assessment (ie. skin, dark, and white meat) but will not consume garnish, vegetables, or other proteins which wrap the primary product (i.e. ham or bacon-wrapped shrimp).
+Contestants will be required to turn products in at specified time windows.
+Seafood- 45 min- 1 hr 15 min, Pork 1 hr- 1 hr 30 min; Beef 1 hr 15 min- 1 hr 45 min, Poultry 1 hr 30 min- 2 hr after grills being started, respectively.
+Products turned in outside of those windows will be deducted 10 points.
+Beef, pork, and seafood products must be cooked to at least 145°F, ground products to at least 160°F and poultry products must reach 165°F. No additional items (drink, garnish, vegetables, etc.) should be submitted.
+Judges will be instructed to independently score all components of the products turned in for palatability assessment (ie. skin, dark, and white meat).
+If present, bacon will be removed prior to consuming product.

 - Where: Washington County Agricultural Center, 1424 Jackson Ave, Chipley, FL 32428

-- Counties: Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton, Washington
+- Counties: BBay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton, Washington.

 - Coordinators: Mark Mauldin, email@example.com, & Brian Estevez, firstname.lastname@example.org